obonaventure/cnp3/book/application/principles.rst

 The peer-to-peer model
 ======================

 The peer-to-peer model emerged during the last ten years as another possible architecture for networked applications.
-In the traditionnal client-server model, hosts act either as servers or as clients and a server serves a large number of clients.
+In the traditional client-server model, hosts act either as servers or as clients and a server serves a large number of clients.
 In the peer-to-peer model, all hosts act as both servers and clients and they play both roles.
 The peer-to-peer model has been used to develop various networked applications, ranging from Internet telephony to file sharing or Internet-wide filesystems.
 A detailed description of peer-to-peer applications may be found in [BYL2008]_.
+Surveys of peer-to-peer protocols and applications may be found in [AS2004]_ and [LCP2005]_.

 .. principle distinction between server and client does not exist anymore
 .. focus will be on file distribution, but there are various other usages